azerion/bluestack-sdk-android/Home.md

 ### Interstitial Overlay
 #####Init factory

-To create a interstitial overlay you have to init an object with type MNGAdsSDKFactory and set the interstitalListener and the context.Note that you must use the same instance for making and handling the request.
+To create an interstitial overlay you must init an object with type MNGAdsSDKFactory and set the interstitalListener and the context.Note that you must use the same instance for making and handling the request.

 ```
 #!java